 - To mute a community from a community page select the “...” option then tap Mute.

-Muting can be used to stop seeing the content a community shares, but if the community you’re blocking has also broken Reddit’s rules against harassment, threatening violence, hate, or anything else in our Content Policy, we also ask that you report the rule-breaking content.
+You can use muting to stop seeing the content a community shares, but if the community you’re muting has also broken Reddit’s rules against harassment, threatening violence, hate, or anything else in our Content Policy, we also ask that you report the rule-breaking content.

 We’re starting with a focused launch to learn and design the next set of features.
-In addition to rolling out on desktop, in future launches, muting will remove communities from all mixed feeds and recommendations.
+In future launches, muting will remove communities from other mixed feeds and recommendations.

 If you have more questions that aren’t covered in these FAQs, check out r/help.
 Someone may have had the same question, or you can ask a new one and a Reddit administrator or one of your fellow redditors will help you out.